The Story of Tree of Life

 Maybe what we have been pushed into living is not what will truly feed life nor our souls.
 So, what, pray tell, does the culture look like that we are actually yearning for?
 What is the cultural map that produces healthy, upright, vibrant, happy people and a regenerative planet – people who know who they are, are fulfilled in how they live, are excited and happy to grow into their wisdom and age, glowing in their own love and gratitude for life, supportive of each other, who joyously and naturally care tend the earth and each other at each stage of life?

-As my walk on the earth this time around is in a woman’s body, the sacred question I began to carry and hold in my heart focused down into, “What is the Cultural Map for Women?”
-In other words: What is the woman’s cultural responsibility that will truly uplift our people for this day and age?
+As my walk on the earth this time around is in a body carrying 7 different blood lineages while being born raised and living on lands that are not my ancestral homelands, the sacred question I began to carry and hold in my heart focused down into, “What is the Cultural Map for Our Times in This Place?”
+In other words: What is the way to live that will truly uplift our people for this day and age?
 I imagined I would be carrying this sacred question, this holy frustration, within me for twenty years, collecting bits and pieces as I went.
 But, alas, we live in extreme times where the extraordinary is dancing in our midst.

 According to my teachers, a vision is considered sacred when the truth of it can stand alone and when other people are holding pieces to that same vision…